NOAA-EMC/NCEPLIBS-ip/README.md

 The NCEP general interpolation library (iplib) contains Fortran 90 subprograms to be used for interpolating between nearly all (rectilinear) grids used at NCEP.
-For more detailed documentation see [README.iplib](README.iplib).
+For more detailed documentation see https://noaa-emc.github.io/NCEPLIBS-ip/.

 ### Authors

 * **[NCEP/EMC](NCEP.List.EMC.nceplibs.Developers@noaa.gov)**

+Code Manager: George Gayno

 ### Prerequisites

-This package requires the (NCEPLIBS-sp)[https://github.com/NOAA-EMC/NCEPLIBS-sp] library.
+This package requires the [NCEPLIBS-sp](https://github.com/NOAA-EMC/NCEPLIBS-sp) library.

 ### Installing